ROCm/ROCdbgapi/README.md

 debugger and other tools to perform low level control of the execution and inspection of execution state of AMD's commercially available GPU architectures.

-For more information about ROCm, see:
+For more information about the Radeon Open Compute Ecosystem (ROCm), see:

 - https://rocmdocs.amd.com/